wattahay/cli-game-scripts/README.md

 ###################################################
 (The game runs in the terminal)

-1. run an update
-	* run: sudo apt-get update
-2. run: sudo apt-get install python3 colorama
-3. download or save the pybeast.py
+1. download or save the pybeast.py
-4. navigate to the folder of the downloaded file
+2. navigate to the folder of the downloaded file
-5. run: chmod +x pybeast.py
+3. run: chmod +x pybeast.py
-6. run: python3 pybeast.py
+4. run: python3 pybeast.py
-7. set the board option to 'c' for classic mode or 't' for dynamic terminal sizing
+5. set the board option to 'c' for classic mode or 't' for dynamic terminal sizing

 ###################################################